Table of Contents

-- A great sink and storage add useability and functionality to your laundry if you are building new you have the most potential to design the laundry to fix all your issues if you are renovating you make need to comprise features to suit the space you must work with.
+If you are building new, you have the most potential to design the laundry to fix all your issues.
+On the other hand, if you are renovating, you need to comprise features to suit the space you must work with.

-- Add in high end touches like gorgeous cabinet handles – in a laundry space there would be a few needed or an expensive tile/stone you love for the splashback in small quantities you may be able to buy a cheap off-cut.
+Add in high-end touches like gorgeous cabinet handles – in a laundry space, there would be a few needed or an expensive tile/stone you love for the splashback in small quantities, and you may be able to buy a cheap off-cut.

 The ideal depth of benchtops

-The ideal depth for benchtops is usually between 600-700mm in a laundry and one of the key factors that will determine this is your appliances – if you have an under bench washing machine and dryer they will need to fit neatly under the bench, which means a front load washer will be ideal for you.
-With enough room for your tap connections.
+- Appliances.
+If you have an under-bench washing machine and dryer, they will need to fit neatly under the bench, which means a front load washer will be ideal for you.
+This is with enough room for your tap connections.

 How wide should you make your new laundry?

-If you are building new, then the location and the size of a laundry is super important – generally these spaces are between 1800mm -2400mm wide – this will give you enough space for your appliances/ sinks on one wall and airing cabinets/ air dressers the other wall for shelving or handing storage and circulation space.
+The laundry’s location and size are super important if you are building new.
+Generally, these spaces are between 1800mm -2400mm wide – this will give you enough space for your appliances/ sinks on one wall and airing cabinets/ air dressers the other wall for shelving or handing storage and circulation space.

-This said, if you are renovating you may need to compromise on the size and depth of the room based on the existing space that you must work within.
+If you are renovating, you may need to compromise on the size and depth of the laundry room based on the existing space you must work within.

-What to allow for in terms of walkways/extra space for integrated things like ironing boards, air dressers etc
+What to allow for in terms of walkways/extra space for integrated things?

-A walkway of between 900-1200 will generally do to help with use of integrated items like ironing boards or drying cabinets.
+A walkway between 900-1200 will generally help with the use of integrated items like ironing boards or drying cabinets.

-Also think about the workflow in a laundry of space & laundry hampers.
-Rebeka has 4 hampers: 1 for clean laundry to be folded and put away, 1 for general wash, one for white and one for towels and bedding.
+Also, think about the workflow in a laundry of space & laundry hampers.
+Rebeka has 4 hampers:

 Other things to think about:

-- A laundry can be considered a wet area so make sure you waterproof your new plasterboard behind appliances and at tap penetrations.
+- Laundry can be considered a wet area, so ensure you waterproof your new plasterboard behind appliances and tap penetrations.

-- You may like to consider storage or pet items/ pet or food for pets here too.
+- You may also consider storage or pet items/ pet or food for pets in your laundry layout.

-- Consider if your trough or sink could be large enough to wash pets / sport gear and other dirty muddy items.
+- Consider if your trough or sink could be large enough to wash pets/sports gear and other dirty muddy items.

-- The colours and styles of the machines.
-These days there are more options that just white that can fit in with your laundry design and really take it to the next level.
+- Consider the colours and styles of the machines.
+These days, more options than white can fit in with your laundry design and take it to the next level.

 - Connectivity and technology.
-Think about the washing machine and dryer to help make your life easier.
-From wifi connectivity to the machine learning your favourite cycles.
+Think about the washing machine and dryer to help make your life easier, from wifi connectivity to the machine learning of your favourite cycles.